jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 * :ref:`how to pass values from tests to functions<telephone>`
 * :ref:`how to make dictionaries with functions<how to make a person>`

-:ref:`Would you like to see another way to make a person with a class?<what is a class?>`
+:ref:`Would you like to see another way to make a person?<what is a class?>`

 ----